besok/jsonpath-rust/README.md

 # Important note

 The version 1.0.0 has a breaking change.
-The library has been rewritten from scratch to provide compliance with the RFC 9535.
+The library has been rewritten from scratch to provide compliance with the RFC9535.

 The changes are:

 - The library is now fully compliant with the RFC 9535.
-- The api and structures have been changed completely.
+- New structures and apis were introduced to provide the compliance with the RFC 9535.
+  - `Queryable` instead of `JsonLike`
+  - `Queried<Queryable>` instead of  `Result<Value, JsonPathParserError>`
+  - `JsonPath#{query_with_path, query_only_path, query}` to operate with the `Queryable` structure
+  - `JsonPathError` instead of `JsonPathParserError`
+  - `QueryRef` to provide the reference to the value and path
 - The functions in, nin, noneOf, anyOf, subsetOf are now implemented as custom filter expressions and renamed to `in`, `nin`, `none_of`, `any_of`, `subset_of` respectively.
-- The function length was removed (the size can be checked using rust native functions).
+- The function length was removed (the size can be checked using rust native functions for using it in filter there is length expression).

 ## The compliance with RFC 9535